 The theme of these differently named settings for a felony case in California court is the same: these are cases in which the parties both anticipate a settlement prior to the preliminary hearing but need more time to negotiate.

 An early disposition proceeding is less informal than a trial before a judge in criminal court.
 In fact, there is no judge present, just the prosecutor and the person who was charged with a crime.
-The early disposition program is an important part to the criminal case process.
+The early disposition program is an important part of the criminal case process.

 To give readers some useful information about Early Disposition Court, our California criminal defense lawyers are providing a review below.